krishxmatta/dev-zero/src/void-linux-and-suckless-software.md

 $ xbps-checkvers -D . -I -m <package-name>
 ```

-In the above command, `-D` is used to specify the location of the void-packages directory, `-I` is used to indicate that you want to compare the version of your currently installed package to the latest corresponding template, and `-m` is used to specify which specific package you're checking for.
+In the above command, `-D` is used to specify the location of the void-packages directory, `-I` is used to indicate that you want to compare the version of your currently installed package to the latest corresponding template, and `-m` is used to specify which specific package you're checking.

 In the case that your package is outdated, you may have to customize a new config.h to reflect newer changes, and also use updated patches.
 After doing so, you'll have to rebuild and reinstall the package in the same process shown above.